 Expats considering a move to the USA often have all sorts of questions, particularly regarding the country's complicated visa and Green Card regulations.
 Read on for answers to the most frequently asked questions about moving to the USA.

 Do I need to hire an immigration attorney to apply for a visa or Green Card for the USA?

 It can be helpful to enlist the services of an immigration attorney when filing for visas or Green Cards but it isn't absolutely necessary.
 In some cases, companies hiring expats already have an immigration attorney and/or extensive experience with the application process.

 Can my family work in the USA?

-Members of families are usually allowed visas if their spouse or parent has been given permission to work in the USA.
+Members of families are usually allowed visas if their spouse has been given permission to work in the USA.
 Once residency is established, spouses can then apply to the United States Citizenship and Immigration Services for permission for employment.

 Do I need a Social Security Number to live in the USA?

 Only expats working in the USA will need a Social Security Number.
 This number is crucial in order to collect wages lawfully and to possibly qualify for and receive social security benefits in the future.
 For non-working expats, it's not necessary to obtain a Social Security Number, as alternative forms of identification can be used to obtain a driver's licence, register a child in a local school, or apply for health insurance.
 To learn more, see the Expat Arrivals social security number page.